uhppoted/uhppoted-dll/doc/csharp.md

 ## Types

 ### `Controller`
-Container class for use with the `uhppoted` _conclassor_.
+Container class for use with the `Uhppoted` _constructor_.
 ```
 public class Controller {
     public uint ID;
     public string address;
 }
 ```

 ### `Device`
-Container class for the controller information retrieved by `get_device`
+Container class for the controller information retrieved by `GetDevice`
 ```
 public class Device {
     public uint ID;